bobmeix/calculator/README.md

     Escape for all clear / Delete for clear entry / Backspace for deleting one character at a time
 - there is also edge case handling for division by 0 and Infinity: all the delete buttons act as "all clear" while other buttons are disabled
+- large numbers have Thousand separators (dot for Thousand; comma to indicate the decimal place ) for easier readability